 Pushing the Pendulum

-When Civil War era debutante and budding scientist Nettie Mosher is told she can’t attend engineering school as a woman, she finds employment, auditing courses at an all-male engineering college.
+When Civil War era debutante Nettie Mosher is told she can’t attend engineering school as a woman, she finds employment, auditing courses at an all-male engineering college.
 But the headmaster—who believes women’s brains are smaller and more fragile than men’s—kicks her out for using the laboratory.

 Nettie wants nothing less than justice.